MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 Validation attributes direct PowerShell to test the parameter values that users submit when they call the advanced function.
 If the parameter values fail the test, an error is generated and the function isn't called.
+Parameter validation is only applied to the input provided and any other values like default values are not validated.

 You can also use the validation attributes to restrict the values that users can specify for variables.
 When you use a type converter along with a